-The study of curriculum issues and curriculum models used in physical education programs at the elementary, middle and secondary levels.
-Provides students with the competencies necessary to design, implement and evaluate a physical education curriculum.
-Prerequisite: KIN 225.
-May be taken concurrently.
+The study of curriculum issues and curriculum models used in physical education and health education programs in K-12 settings.
+Provides students with the competencies necessary to design, implement and evaluate a physical education and health education programs.
 Spring Term.

 KIN 240 Community Health

 An analysis of the factors in the physical, biological, and social environment that affect the health of the population of a geographically defined area.
 Fall Term.

 KIN 250 Substance Use and Abuse in Society

 This course is designed to address drug use and abuse from a psychological, pharmacological, historical, and legal perspective while examining the effects of drugs on health and social functioning.

 KIN 285 Coaching Theory